shehzadfalcon/SQLite-Data-Manager/README.md

 POST /api/auth/login: Log in a user.

 ## CRUD Operations
-GET /api/items: Retrieve all items.
+GET /api/agents: Retrieve all agents.
-GET /api/items/:id: Retrieve a single item by ID.
+GET /api/agents/:id: Retrieve a single agent by ID.
-POST /api/items: Create a new item.
+POST /api/agents: Create a new agent.
-PUT /api/items/:id: Update an existing item by ID.
+PUT /api/agents/:id: Update an existing agent by ID.

 ## Contributing
 We welcome contributions from anyone passionate about AI ethics, neuroethics, and web development!
 Here's how you can contribute: